NEOZEO64/hivecom/README.md

-# hivecom
+# HiveCom

-> **Projects aim**: Automatically monitor a beehive to assist a beekeeper in interpreting the bees health and current state in short and long terms.
+**This projects aim**: Automatically monitor a beehive to assist a beekeeper in interpreting the bees health and current state in short and long terms.

 **Starting situation**: As I got a lot into electronics and making in the high school, my teacher provided me with the possiblity to do an extra learning project to contribute to my high school diploma 2021.
 And we do beekeeping as an extracurricular at our high school!